alexstarbuck/ai-therapist-wiki/docs/03-ai-therapist-competition.md

 	- Designed for therapists and coaches, Upheal provides AI-generated notes to help professionals stay present during sessions and save time, with full compliance to privacy standards .

 ---
-## Strategic Considerations for Your Project
+## Strategic Considerations for Our Project

 #### Differentiation

 While many platforms offer AI-driven mental health support, few combine realistic avatars with AI to simulate human-like psychotherapy sessions.
-Emphasizing this unique aspect can set your product apart.​
+Emphasizing this unique aspect can set our product apart.​

 #### Ethical Framework